-Who doesn’t love a perfectly cooked and super flavorful steak?
-Ok, no one that eats meat.
+Who doesn't love a perfectly cooked and super flavorful steak?
+Yep, everyone who eats meat.
 What you might love even more is a steak cooked in a skillet that is butter and herb-basted.

 This is the perfect steak and potatoes dish.
 The garlic and herbs infuse into the hot butter, then the herby buttery flavor goes into the steak.
 Sure you can make a sauce in the pan after cooking the steak, but baby potatoes will get infused with all that flavor when they cook in the same skillet.

 Pre-season that Steak

 Season the steak with kosher salt at least 30 minutes prior to cooking, or even refrigerating overnight is great.
 Seasoning the steak right before you cook it is fine, but the salt never really has the time to absorb into the meat.